wildskyf/blog.wildsky.cc/src/pages/en/experiences-en.md

 In the past, I also held a browser package workshop with ettolong to teach everyone how to write packages.
 Later, I became a Firefox Addon Reviewer with him, which was an interesting experience.

-BTW, if you have a mastodon account, you are welcome to follow my account at [mozilla.social](https://mozilla.social/@wildsky)

 ### other

 * **Linux Taiwan Community Website**: There was a website for the Taiwan Linux community in the past, but unfortunately the domain